+If you think museums are stuffy and boring, think again.
 While you can find the more traditional art museum, there are a lot of unique, interactive, and interesting museums to check out across the United States.

 DuPont Underground is unlike any art museum you have ever seen.
 It is housed in beneath the city’s DuPont Circle, in the former underground trolley station.
 The tunnels and platforms had been predominately empty until it was opened as an alternative art museum.
 Staying right on track with its unconventional location, DuPont Underground non-traditional art like graffiti and multi-media installations.
 They don’t just stop at visual art, they focus on all types of art forms including comedy, theatre, and music.

 Torpedo Factory is not just a place to view art, it actually houses the studios for the 82 artists creating the work seen in the museum.
 It is home to the nation’s largest collection of working artists under one roof.
 Talk to the artist as they create a work of art.
 Ask the artist questions about a piece you like.
 Watch the creative process take place.